the compier

 Mouse — Logitech G602

 I generally prefer wired peripherals where possible, but the RF dongle this mouse uses has been rock-solid for me, as long as I don't keep it behind a bunch of EMI-blocking metal panels.
+My only real issue with this mouse is that the software for it doesn't work on Linux, but I only need that to configure the side buttons.

 Keyboard — Keychron V3 and Q0